john29917958/john29917958.github.io/source/_posts/Learn-Coding-Write-My-First-Program-Hello-World.md

 <!--more-->

-Now you got to open the browser.
-I want you to press "Ctrl + Shift + J" on Windows or "Ctrl + Option + J" on Mac to open the developer console in your browser.
+Now you got to open the browser then press "Ctrl + Shift + J" on Windows or "Ctrl + Option + J" on Mac to open the developer console.
 {% asset_img terminal.jpg %}
 See the right-angle icon on the screen?
 You are an excellent programmer in front of a console now!
 Try not to copy any text in this article.
 Let's type something in the magic terminal then hit the enter key: `console.log('Hello, world!');`
 {% asset_img hello-world.jpg %}